SammCheese/SimpleDiscordCryptLoader/README.md

 # PC-SimpleDiscordCryptLoader
-Loads SimpleDiscordCrypt as a Plugin!
+Loads SimpleDiscordCrypt as a Powercord Plugin!